Taylor-eOS/manual-classifier/README.md

 `manual-classifier` is a simple Python GUI tool for manually classifying text blocks in PDF files.
 The tool displays each block of text from a PDF, allowing users to classify them as "Header," "Body," "Footer," or "Quote" using buttons or keyboard shortcuts (1-4).
-Users can also undo the last classification.
-The tool saves the classifications to an output file.
+Users can undo the last classification.
+The blocks are then written into an output file in their appropriate tags for further automated processing.

 ### How to use:
 1. Run `manually_classify.py`.